FAQs

 Why doesn't my app in the browser (Web Preview) match my app in Live Preview?

-Web Preview is but the native version (on Live Preview) will generally depict your app in the most accurate manner.
 Here are some things you may encounter when viewing your app between the two:

 - Small visual discrepancies